-Blessing of the Fleet 10M (Narragansett) July 28
+July – Blessing of the Fleet 10-Miler, Narragansett, July 27

 The race series will consist of male and female divisions.
 You don’t have to sign up.
 Just show up and race.

-The Super-5K Reunion Club Run is a group fun run to commemorate the old Super 5K.
-Meet at Narragansett Beach (south lot).
-The run starts at noon, and is in the form of a casual 2-mile race—all the way down the beach and back.
-Gathering at Pancho O’Malley’s after the run.
+The Super 7K Club Run is a group fun run to commemorate the old Super 5K.
+Meet at Twin Willows before noon.
+The run starts at noon.

 The Homestead 9K is a group fun run that starts and ends at the Homestead Restaurant in Exeter.
 The run starts at 7:00 p.m., and is in the form is a casual 9-K road race on a challenging course.
 Refreshments at the Homestead after the run.

-BRIEFLY: For a particular race, everyone gets 1 point for finishing.
+For a particular race, everyone gets 1 point for finishing.
 Additional points are awarded based on finishing place.
-Still more points are awarded to encourage you to participate in low-turnout events.
+Still more points are awarded that reward those who participate in low-turnout events.